 From Ninh Binh City to Bich Dong Pagoda

-If you are starting from Ninh Binh City, taxis offer the most convenient direct transport to Bich Dong Pagoda.
+If you are starting from Ninh Binh City (approx. 10-12 km away), taxis offer the most convenient direct transport to Bich Dong Pagoda.
 Remember to negotiate the price or ask the driver to use the meter.
 Motorbike taxis (xe om) are a cheaper alternative to taxis, but less comfortable for longer distances.
 Renting a motorbike or scooter in Ninh Binh City and driving yourself is also an option, providing freedom to explore the area at your own pace.
 Local buses might exist, but they are likely less direct and involve transfers, making them less recommended for first-time visitors seeking a straightforward route to Bich Dong Pagoda.

 Visiting Bich Dong Pagoda as part of a tour